 USI.9 The student will demonstrate knowledge of the causes, major events, and effects of the Civil War by

 a) describing the cultural, economic, and constitutional issues that divided the nation;

 b) explaining how the issues of states’ rights and slavery increased sectional tensions;

-c) identifying on a map the states that seceded from the Union and those that remained in the Union; and
+c) identifying on a map the states that seceded from the Union and those that remained in the Union;

-d) describing the roles of Abraham Lincoln, Jefferson Davis, Ulysses S. Grant, Robert E. Lee, Thomas “Stonewall” Jackson, and Frederick Douglass in events leading to and during the war.
+d) describing the roles of Abraham Lincoln, Jefferson Davis, Ulysses S. Grant, Robert E. Lee, Thomas “Stonewall” Jackson, and Frederick Douglass in events leading to and during the war;

-This program is offered at $50 for schools within the state of Virginia.
+This program is offered at a $50 discount to schools in the state of Virginia.

 We will not charge for programs canceled due to inclement weather conditions.
 A full refund will be granted to sites that cancel more than 48 hours in advance.

 Request this Program Now

-For additional assistance, phone 866-302-CILC (2452) toll free.
+For additional assistance, phone 507-388-3672.